TomasBoda/agent-lang/thesis.md

 #### 6.2.1 Code Editor
 The code editor is a place where the user inputs the AgentLang source code in order to model an agent-based simulation.
 The code editor features basic syntax highlighting and line numbering, supporting all AgentLang syntactical constructs and concepts.
 However, it does not provide code completion or code suggestions.

-The most recent source code updates are saved automatically on every key press without the need to press the `save` button located in the upper control panel.
+The most recent source code updates are saved automatically to the browser's local storage on every key press without the need to press the `save` button located in the upper control panel.
 The `save` button serves mainly for saving the latest `steps` and `delay` parameters, which are not saved automatically upon changing.
 After modeling the simulation, the user can start the simulation by clicking on the `start` button located in the control panel.

 On every simulation startup, the AgentLang code is parsed and run by the interpreter.
 In case of syntactical or semantical errors, the interpreter raises an exception, which is caught by the web interface and shown to the user using a popup message appearing on the bottom of the screen.
 In such case scenario, the simulation is not started and the user must fix the errors first.
 In case of correct source code, however, a success popup message is shown to the user and the simulation starts.